‘Let’s move on’: Malaysia’s King calls for political stability at the end of five-year reign

 “In terms of the relationship between government and government, it has always been good, and people to people, we welcome Singaporeans to Malaysia.
 There are a lot of Singaporeans coming to Johor, cross-border.
 And that helps the economy in Johor.”

-Also at the interview was Queen Tunku Azizah Aminah Maimunah Iskandariah, who said: “And we love Singapore as well.”
+Also at the interview was the Queen, Tunku Azizah Aminah Maimunah Iskandariah, who said: “And we love Singapore as well.”

-During his five-year reign, Sultan Abdullah has emerged as a popular figure with a casual style of ruling, often shunning protocol when meeting ordinary Malaysians.
+During his five-year reign, Sultan Abdullah emerged as a popular figure with a casual style of ruling, often shunning protocol when meeting ordinary Malaysians.

 Pictures of him handing out meals to journalists camping outside the Istana gates during the political crises, and queueing behind others to buy food at KFC endeared him to many people.

 Among the most memorable times for him were meeting regular Malaysians and taking wefies, he said, adding that they gave him the impetus to carry out his duties.